Plotting in Python: an overview

 matplotlib is a very popular Python plotting library because it provides full control over the plots and produces graphs well-suited for publications.
 Many plot types can be created.

 The downside of having full control is that it has a verbose imperative syntax.
-It also produces non-interactive plots.
+We will cover matplotlib in more details in the next course section.

 Example